hendrikvanantwerpen/amd-mode.el/README.md

 Plugin provides a minor mode for handling JavaScript AMD module and plugin dependencies.
 It uses the package.json convention to recognize packages, deduce relative urls and convert dependencies to file paths.
 It provides the following functions:

-    amd-mode     ; enable AMD mode with key bindings amd-init     ; add AMD header to current file if not already present amd-add-dep  ; add a dependency, specified manually amd-add-file ; add dependency by selecting a file amd-add-pkg  ; register AMD package
-    amd-goto-dep ; quickly select a dependency to open
+    amd-mode     ; enable AMD mode with key bindings amd-init     ; [C-c a i] add AMD header to current file if not already present amd-add-dep  ; [C-c a d] add a dependency, specified manually amd-add-file ; [C-c a f] add dependency by selecting a file amd-add-pkg  ; [C-c a p] register AMD package amd-goto     ; [C-c a g] quickly select a dependency to open

 Features
 --------